Hanyuu-Furude/TensflowStudy/studyNotes/OpenCV/OpenCVFunctionRef.md

 >* Font Scale (specifies the size of font)
 >* regular things like color, thickness, lineType etc. For better look, lineType = cv2.LINE_AA is recommended.

+* ```cv2.cvtColor()```
+>Converts an image from one color space to another.
+>* C++: void cvtColor(InputArray src, OutputArray dst, int code, int dstCn=0 )
+> *  Python: cv2.cvtColor(src, code[, dst[, dstCn]]) → dst
+> *  C: void cvCvtColor(const CvArr* src, CvArr* dst, int code)
+> * s  Python: cv.CvtColor(src, dst, code) → None
+>
+>Parameters:
+>* src – input image: 8-bit unsigned, 16-bit unsigned ( CV_16UC… ), or single-precision floating-point.
+>* dst  – output image of the same size and depth as src.
+>* code – color space conversion code (see the description below).
+>* dstCn – number of channels in the destination image; if the parameter is 0, the number of the channels is derived automatically from src and code.
+>
+> The function converts an input image from one color space to another.
+In case of a transformation to-from RGB color space, the order of the channels should be specified explicitly (RGB or BGR).
+Note that the default color format in OpenCV is often referred to as RGB but it is actually BGR (the bytes are reversed).
+So the first byte in a standard (24-bit) color image will be an 8-bit Blue component, the second byte will be Green, and the third byte will be Red.
+The fourth, fifth, and sixth bytes would then be the second pixel (Blue, then Green, then Red), and so on.